kmaterna/elastic_stresses_py/README.md

 ## Description

-### Code Requirements:
+### Dependencies:
+This code requires you to have Ben Thompson's Okada Python wrapper on your pythonpath (https://github.com/tbenthompson/okada_wrapper).
+It requires utility functions in Tectonic_Utils (https://github.com/kmaterna/Tectonic_Utils).
+To get the utilities library, install with ```pip install Tectonic-Utils```.

+To install Elastic_stresses_py, first clone this library onto your computer.
 This code uses Python3, numpy, matplotlib, and Pygmt (https://www.pygmt.org/dev/).
-This code also requires you to have Ben Thompson's Okada Python wrapper on your pythonpath (https://github.com/tbenthompson/okada_wrapper).
-It requires a few utility functions in a separate utilities repository (https://github.com/kmaterna/Tectonic_Utils).
-To get the utilities library, please ```pip install Tectonic-Utils```.
+The easiest way is to create a new conda environment with ```conda env create -f requirements.yml``` in the directory where you've cloned the repository.
+Then, for Elastic_stresses_py, run ```python setup.py install``` from the directory where you've cloned the repository.

-### Installation and Usage:
+### Usage
-To install, you can clone this library onto your computer into a location that is on your $PYTHONPATH (in other words, the parent directory holding Elastic_stresses_py/ must be on your $PYTHONPATH).
-For convenience, it is nice (but not required) to put the full path to Elastic_stresses_py/PyCoulomb/bin on your regular system $PATH so the main executable ```elastic_stresses_driver.py``` can be found.
+The main executable is ```elastic_stresses_driver.py```, which takes a config file as the first argument.

-Most of the behavior of the program is controlled by a config text file.
+Most of the behavior of the program is controlled by the config text file.
 From an experiment directory on your system, you can generate a default config file in the current working directory (.) with:
 ```bash
 elastic_stresses_config_writer.py .
 ```
 You should change the parameters to your own experiment needs.
 An example config file is provided in examples/.
-The elastic parameters mu and lamda, as well as your input/output options, are set in config file.
+The elastic parameters mu and lambda, as well as your input/output options, are set in config file.

 Then, you call the program by passing the config file into the main executable:
 ```bash